smart-loft-bed-ideas-for-small-rooms-that-maximize-1.webp

 Great for siblings.

-19. Loft Bed with Pull-Out Bed Underneathloft-bed-with-pull-out-bed-underneath-one-sleeps-.webp
+19. Loft Bed with Pull-Out Bed Underneath

 One sleeps above.